Coronavirus (COVID-19) Call Center: 804-205-3501

 Novel Coronavirus (COVID-19) Information

-The 2019 Novel Coronavirus (COVID-19) is a new respiratory virus that affects the respiratory system, including the lungs and airways.
+The 2019 Novel Coronavirus (COVID-19) is a respiratory virus that affects the respiratory system, including the lungs and airways.
 People of all ages are susceptible to COVID-19, but older people and those with pre-existing conditions (high blood pressure, heart problems, diabetes) appear to be more vulnerable and experience more severe illness.
 Although the outbreak is incredibly fast-moving and will continue to spread, using precautions and staying informed can help protect our communities and families.

 How many of COVID-19 cases are there and where are they?